Textile Institute of Pakistan

 The Textile Institute of Pakistan (TIP) is a private institute in Karachi, Sindh, Pakistan.
 The Institute was established by the All Pakistan Textile Mills Association (APTMA) in 1994 to create textile professionals to support Pakistan's textile industry.
 Textile Institute of Pakistan is one of the best art and design institutes in the country.

+The Textile Institute of Pakistan (TIP) is recognized by the Higher Education Commission of Pakistan (HEC) as a degree-awarding institution.

 TIP offers four-year, eight-semester Bachelor's Degree programs in the following disciplines: